fabienp38/wttj_test/exercise2/README.md

     - To be checked with different language (french, english and other supported languages)

 **Public API Test:**
- - With the right permission, execute get http request to list all candidate for a specific job stage
+ - With the right permission, execute get http request to list all candidates for a specific job stage
 	 -  check json body
 	 -  query param
-- With restricted permission, you arenot allowed to list all candidates
+- With restricted permission, you are not allowed to list all candidates

 **Performance Test:**
 - Load a volume of candidate data for a specific job stage and bench the API request ( time, memory usage, cpu) and the displaying of the screen.